Cranberry Sauce

 1. Orange zest and juice: Zest the orange first, then juice it for the sauce.

-2. Cranberries: Fresh cranberries freeze really well, so stock up when you see them.
-If your cranberries are already frozen, no need to thaw.
-Just cook them straight from the freezer and add 2 minutes to the simmering time.
+2. Cranberries: Use either fresh or frozen cranberries in this recipe.
+Fresh cranberries freeze really well, so stock up when you see them.
+Add frozen cranberries straight to the saucepan (no thawing needed) and add 2 minutes to the simmering time.

 3. Yield: This recipe makes 8 servings (¼ cup each).